The Ultimate Guide to Business Coaching [With a Special Offer From Jack Canfield]

 23% of executives report that business coaching helped them reduce operational costs

 22% of companies report that business coaching increased their profitability

-67% of business owners and executives report that business coaching increased their teamwork skills within their business
+67% of business owners and executives report that business coaching increased their work skills within their business

 Statistics such as these shine a spotlight on the real-world value that business coaching is able to offer.